René Dorme: Honors and awards

-Pilot of remarkable skill, sang-froid, and audacity.
+Citation: "Pilot of remarkable skill, sang-froid, and audacity.
 Has accomplished numerous flights at night under the most difficult and dangerous conditions.
 Has had ten aerial combats during the course of which he downed an enemy plane on 3 April, and a second one on 9 Jul 1916.
-The latter within fifteen kilometers of French lines.
-Already wounded and cited in orders.
+The latter within fifteen kilometers [9.3 miles] of French lines.
+Already wounded and cited in orders."